sdsc-ordes/smoc-api/README.md

-# MODO-API
+# modos-api

-Initial API system for using and serving Multi-Omics Digital Objects (MODO).
+API system for using and serving Multi-Omics Digital Objects (MODOs).

 ## Context